ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 ## Verify the cluster

 We are working in a clustered environment.
-To verify that the resources were created on all instances properly, login to the other Tower nodes web UI's.
+To verify that the resources were created on all instances properly, login to the other controller nodes web UI's.

-Have a look around, everything we automatically configured on one Tower instance with our Ansible Playbook was **synchronized automatically** to the other nodes.
+Have a look around, everything we automatically configured on one controller instance with our Ansible Playbook was **synchronized automatically** to the other nodes.
 Inventory, credentials, projects, templates, all there.

 ## Challenge Labs